Mega Charizard X ex Deck List and Guide

 Early deck lists in Japan show that inherent synergy between Mega Charizard X and Tera Charizard ex.
 Deck lists feature the two together in a complimentary role much in the same way Mega Gardevoir ex is currently being paired with Gardevoir ex.

-Following the release of Mega Charizard X ex, however, Charizard’s time at the top of the meta could certainly be nigh.
-Mega Charizard X acts as a huge upgrade to the overall Charizard ex strategy, filling gaps in its strategy that it has always had up until now.
+Following the release of Mega Charizard X ex, however, Charizard’s time at the top of the Pokemon TCG meta is nigh.
+Mega Charizard X acts as a huge upgrade to the overall Charizard ex strategy, filling gaps that it has always had up until now.

 Oricorio ex unlocks powerful energy acceleration